 12-month marketing plan

-This is your marketing plan to help you achieve the growth figures you are predicting for your practice.
+This is your marketing plan to help you achieve the growth figures you predict for your practice.
 It will contain:

 • Key account plans for the clients that you plan to grow materially over the next 12 months.
 These account plans will identify the opportunity with the client and your activity plan to realise this opportunity.